Genetica is a powerful node-based texture generator for making tiling or seamless textures for games or other 3D work.

 Shoebot is a pure Python graphics robot: It takes a Python script as input, which describes a drawing process, and outputs a graphic in a common open standard format (SVG, PDF, PostScript, or PNG).
 It has a simple text editor GUI, and scripts can describe their own GUIs for controlling variables interactively.
 Being pure Python, it can also be used as a Python module, a plugin for Python-scriptable tools such as Inkscape, and run from the command line.
 It was directly inspired by DrawBot and Shoes.
 Thus, “Shoebot.”

-Processing is an open source programming language and environment for people who want to program images, animation, and interactions.
-It is used by students, artists, designers, researchers, and hobbyists for learning, prototyping, and production.
+Processing is an open source programming environment and library built to handle images, animation, and interactivity.
+It is used by students, artists, designers, researchers, and hobbyists for learning to code, prototyping, and producing full applications.

 Ultra Fractal is a fractal generation and rendering software application.
 The program works using a similar paradigm to Photoshop, allowing multiple layers to be combined using layer blending modes, transformations and custom fractal formulas.